RMI-PACTA/workflow.data.preparation/README.md

 Run `docker-compose up` from the root directory, and docker will build the image (if necessary), and then run the data.prep process given the specified options in the .env file.

 Use `docker-compose build --no-cache` to force a rebuild of the Docker image.

+## Running Data Preparation interactively on Azure VM

+*Instructions specific to the RMI-PACTA team's Azure instance are in Italics.*

+0. **Prerequisites:**
+    - Set up Storage Accounts containing the [required files](#required-input-files).
+      While all the files can exist on a single file share, in a single storage account, the workflow can access different storage accounts, to allow for read-only access to raw data, to prevent accident manipulation of source data.
+      The recommended structure (used by RMI) is:
+      - Storage Account: `pactadatadev`: (read/write) *RMI QAs datasets prior to moving them to PROD with[ `workflow.pacta.data.qa`](https://github.com/RMI-PACTA/workflow.pacta.data.qa)*
+        - File Share `workflow-data-preparation-outputs`: Outputs from this workflow.
+      - Storage Account: `pactarawdata` (read-only)
+        - File Share `factset-extracted`: Outputs from [`workflow.factset`](https://github.com/RMI-PACTA/workflow.factset)
+        - File Share `AssetImpact` Raw data files from [Asset Impact](https://asset-impact.gresb.com/)
+    - (Optional, but recommended) Create a User Assigned Managed Identity.
+      Alternately, after creating the VM with a system-managed identity, you can assign all appropriate permissions.
+      * **RMI:** The `workflow-data-preparation` Identity exists with all the appropriate permissions.*
+    - Grant Appropriate permissions to the Identity:
+      - `pactadatadev`: "Storage File Data SMB Share Contributor"
+      - `pactarawdata`: "Storage File Data SMB Share Reader"

 ## Required Input Files